valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 used to send anything to the client, and has the db number where the event occurred as its selected db number.

-Notice that it is not necessary to enable notifications in redis.conf for module notifications to work.
+Notice that it is not necessary to enable notifications in valkey.conf for module notifications to work.

 Warning: the notification callbacks are performed in a synchronous manner,